morri-son/ocm-create-component/README.md

 This repository contains basic demo scenarios for the [Open Component Model (OCM)](https://ocm.software) and describes basic actions around actions with OCM components.
 It describes an action sequence from creating, over signing and lastly transferring OCM components to their target registry.

 These actions are used to create a so-called `tape` file that can be used to record a terminal session used to execute the scenario.
 A tape file contains the code describing the recording and can be used with [VHS](https://github.com/charmbracelet/vhs).
-The repo also contrains a demo tape file and a rendered version of the tape file in GIF and MP4 format.
+The repo also contrains a [demo tape file](demo.tape) and a rendered version of the tape file in GIF and MP4 format.

-The demo scenario consists of:
+The demo scenario consists of the following actions that are listed and explained in [this file](demo-script.md):

 - Creating podinfo component from a constructor file
 - Storing component in a local CTF archive